-The Ginettaccio glove embraces both traditional imagery, contemporary design and natural leathers.
+The all new Ginettaccio glove embraces both traditional imagery, contemporary design and natural leathers.

 These are FULLY hand cut and sewn so will have small differences (character) from something robot made.
 The palm is lightly padded by adding an extra layer of leather and have perforations on the fingers and knuckle holes to assist with ventilation.
 The gloves are naturally dyed Cognac leather with a cream trim.
 Goatskin is often referred to as nature’s strongest leather.
 It has very high tensile-strength and abrasion-resistant properties, but has excellent softness and is lightweight.